 Angel wing: Feeding large amounts of bread gives them too much protein and too little vitamin E. This can cause one or both wings to turn outwards preventing the bird from flying.

 Rats: Are especially fond of leftovers.
 Too many rats can affect other park wildlife and become unwanted pests.

 Lots of bird dung: Dung is slippery and could contain bacteria and diseases.

 Too many geese: Large numbers force out other wildlife and native water fowl decreasing the different type of birds to see.

 Pollution: Uneaten food and goose dung poisons the water which affects fish and amphibians.

 You could be fined: We want our park to be clean, the birds healthy and water unpolluted.
 Inconsiderate or unsuitable feeding could result in you being issued with a fixed penalty notice.

 We aim to promote responsible dog ownership and reduce complaints for dog issues such as dog fouling.
 This allows the public and especially children access to dog-free or dog-controlled areas, intended for recreational purposes to improve health and well-being, making Leicester a safe and enjoyable place to live.
 We intend to reduce and tackle issues relating to dogs running loose and causing a nuisance to others, and also to reduce the potential health implications associated with dog faeces.

 A Public Spaces Protection Order for dog control was implemented city-wide on 1 December 2016.
 A fixed penalty notice of £100 is applicable and applies to irresponsible dog ownership.
 Full details of the dog control orders that apply can be found on our Dog control page.

 We have introduced a drone usage policy in response to an upsurge in public request and usage occurrences on council land including parks and public open spaces.
-See our Drone Policy below.
+See our flying drones and model aircraft page.